Enalean/tuleap-documentation-en/languages/en/user-guide/sftp-browser.rst

 - A group of users who can read (Readers)
 - A group of users who can write (Writers)

+*Warning: you have to select two different groups, one for writers and one for readers.* If you choose one group for both, nobody will be able to write.

 .. figure:: ../images/screenshots/sftp_admin.png
    	   :align: center
   	   :alt: SFTP administration panel